-Section 3 describes and assesses the potential effects of proposed conservation activities on the Indiana and northern long-eared bat, including: the establishment of a 2,202 ac (891 ha) Bat Conservation Area (BCA) to protect known Indiana and northern long-eared bat roosting and foraging areas from permanent development and habitat loss; research and monitoring efforts to provide information for future management actions; outreach efforts; and the Army Compatible Use Buffer (ACUB) program.
+Section 3 describes and assesses the potential effects of proposed conservation activities on the Indiana and northern long-eared bat, including: the establishment of a 2,201 ac (891 ha) Bat Conservation Area (BCA) to protect known Indiana and northern long-eared bat roosting and foraging areas from permanent development and habitat loss; research and monitoring efforts to provide information for future management actions; outreach efforts; and the Army Compatible Use Buffer (ACUB) program.

 Section 4 describes potential cumulative effects, and Section 5 provides an overall conclusion.
 Previous Fort Drum Biological Assessment and Opinions are referenced throughout this document and be found in the Appendices.
-The 2009-2011, 2012-2014, and 2015-2017 Fort Drum Biological Assessments can be found in Appendix A, B, and C, respectively and the 2009-2011, 2012-2014, 2015-2017 Biological Opinions can be found in Appendix D, E, and F, respectively.
+The 2009-2011, 2012-2014, 2015-2017, and 2018-2020 Fort Drum Biological Assessments can be found in Appendix A, B, C, and D, respectively.
+The 2009-2011, 2012-2014, 2015-2017, 2018-2020 Biological Opinions or consultations can be found in Appendix E, F, G, and H respectively.
 Much information will be referenced from these documents to reduce extraneous verbiage within this BA.
-All conservation measures and beneficial actions mentioned throughout the document are included in Appendix R.
+All conservation measures and beneficial actions mentioned throughout the document are included in Appendix T.

-After reviewing all of the proposed activities, Fort Drum has determined that by following the project descriptions and the conservation measures proposed, there should be no activities within the next three years that are likely to adversely affect Indiana bats on Fort Drum.
+After reviewing all of the proposed activities, Fort Drum has determined that by following the project descriptions and the conservation measures proposed, there should be no activities within the next three years that are likely to adversely affect Indiana bats on Fort Drum or within ACUB properties.

 Fort Drum has also determined that in season clearing for small scale range construction projects and the use of smoke/obscurants is likely to adversely affect northern long-eared bats on Fort Drum.
-However, all other proposed activities on Fort Drum will not affect, or may affect, but should not adversely affect northern long-eared bats.
+However, all other proposed activities on Fort Drum or within ACUB properties will not affect, or may affect, but should not adversely affect northern long-eared bats.